Liberty Law

 (d) subject to subsection (7), has, within two hours after ceasing to operate a conveyance, a blood alcohol concentration and a blood drug concentration that is equal to or exceeds the blood alcohol concentration and the blood drug concentration for the drug that are prescribed by regulation for instances where alcohol and that drug are combined.

-Police do not need to prove your blood alcohol level to convict you of operating a vehicle while under the influence.
+Police do not need to prove your blood alcohol level to convict you of operating a vehicle while under the influence under Alberta’s impaired driving laws.
 Even if your ability to drive was slightly impaired due to consuming alcohol and/or a drug, that may be enough for a judge to convict you.

 In order to prove a person’s ability to operate a motor vehicle was impaired, police will testify based on the signs of impairment they observed.
 These signs may include: